real name: Richard Daniels, Jr.

 1936

-- While he was unable to attend the 15th anniversary Our Gang reunion on July 18th of this year, Mickey did send a message that was read aloud during
+- While he was unable to attend the 15th anniversary Our Gang reunion on July 18th, Mickey did send a message that was read aloud during the festivities.

 - The July 28th Pittsburgh Post-Gazette reported that Mickey was doing both "radio and picture work."